VibhorSharma0053/VibhorSharma0053/README.md

 - 👋 Hi, I’m Vibhor Sharma
 - 👀 I’m interested in Full Stack Web development
-- 🌱 I’m currently learning React as a Frontend and Django as a Backend.
+- 🌱 I’m currently learning React as a Frontend and FastAPI as a Backend.
 - 📫 How to reach me :- My Gmail: vibhorsharma0053@gmail.com.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...